SitecoreSupport/Sitecore.Support.451366/readme.md

 # Sitecore.Support.451366
-Fixes image disappearing after changing its size in Rich Text Editor
+This patch fixes image disappearing after changing its size in `Rich Text Editor`.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.451366/blob/master/LICENSE).